Race and crime: Discrimination by the criminal justice system in the United States

 Research suggests that police practices, such as racial profiling, over-policing in areas populated by minorities and in-group bias may result in disproportionately high numbers of racial minorities among crime suspects.
 Also, there may be possible discrimination by the judicial system, which contributes to a higher number of convictions for racial minorities.
 Recent research in 2024 shows that racial inequality in the U.S. criminal justice system is caused by more than just individual bias.
 Sociologist Hedwig Lee explains that racism is built into the system itself through patterns and policies that treat some groups as less valued.
 These factors work together to keep racial gaps in policing, courts, and prisons in place over time.
 On average, white offenders are less likely to be arrested for their crime than non-white offenders.
-Studies show that prosecutors are more likely to charge people that are a part of marginalized groups with more severe sentences when compared to white people.
+Studies show that prosecutors are more likely to charge people that are a part of marginalized groups with more severe sentences than compared to white people.

 Racial disparities: relationship between inequality and crime

-Racial disparities and/or racial inequality, resulting in increased disadvantages and imbalances that not only affect but overshadow the treatment of racial groups (such as racial minorities), has often been theorized to be a factor in the manifestation and explanation of crime.
+Racial inequality, resulting in increased disadvantages and imbalances that not only affect but overshadow the treatment of racial groups (such as racial minorities), has often been theorized to be a factor in the manifestation and explanation of crime.
 More specifically, the aspect that economic deprivation and economic hardships influenced the disparity in crime rates between Whites, Blacks and other racial minorities.
-Overall, a wide variety of explanations and research have focused on the effects of inequality (socially, economically, educationally), poverty and unemployment, structural disadvantages, insufficient and/or inadequate economic resources, and social segregation and isolation.
+Overall, a wide variety of explanations and research have focused on the effects of inequality (socially, economically, educationally), poverty and unemployment, structural disadvantages, inadequate economic resources, and social segregation and isolation.

 Theoretical perspectives: theories, theses and dissertations

 Early research into the effects of interracial economic inequality, economic hardships, economic deprivation and factors such as poverty and unemployment have contributed to a variety of theories, theses and dissertations.
-This includes, but is not limited to, the deprivation thesis, macrostructural theory of intergroup relations, interracial economic inequality thesis and the macrosocial theory of social structure.U.S. policing and criminal justice system has historical roots in slavery and colonization, such as slave patrols, Black Codes, and Jim Crowe Laws that criminalized freed Black people, creating a pre-existing bias towards African American.
+This includes, but is not limited to, the deprivation thesis, macrostructural theory of intergroup relations, interracial economic inequality thesis and the macro-social theory of social structure.
+One possible suggestion for racial inequality related to crime is that areas who had a higher population of enslaved people in the 1800s would ultimately have lasting racial prejudice embedded within these areas, leading to increased rates of racial profiling and biased court systems.
+U.S. policing and criminal justice system has historical roots in slavery and colonization, such as slave patrols, Black Codes, and Jim Crowe Laws that criminalized freed Black people, creating a pre-existing bias towards African American.
 The following theories affects on these factors: